-For the purposes of its initial professional training concept, IKB employs talented young people in a threeyear programme comprising training at IKB and a course of studies at FOM University of Applied Sciences for Economics and Management in Düsseldorf.
-Unlike a traditional banking apprenticeship, this provides young employees with a more detailed and specific insight into the particular challenges and tasks of a special-purpose bank like IKB.
+For the purposes of its initial professional training concept, IKB employs talented young people in a three-and-a-half-year programme comprising training at IKB and a course of studies at FOM University of Applied Sciences for Economics and Management in Düsseldorf.
+Employees at the Frankfurt location can study at the Frankfurt School of Management and Finance alongside their work.
+Unlike a traditional banking apprentice-ship, this provides young employees with a more detailed and specific insight into the particular challenges and tasks of a special-purpose bank like IKB.
 Training at IKB offers a comprehensive, practically oriented insight into the strategy, business segments and central functions of the Bank.

+As part of its promotion of young talents, the Bank also employs trainees on a needs-oriented basis.
 IKB AG provides its employees with extensive options for achieving a better work-life balance, as this forms the basis for a satisfied and motivated workforce.
 These include family-friendly offers, effective health promotion and flexible working conditions.

-Employees' health, well-being, job satisfaction and ability to perform is closely related to, and helps to ensure competitiveness.
-The Bank has supported in-house sports like tennis, badminton, gymnastics and football for a number of years.
+Employees' health, well-being, job satisfaction and ability to perform is closely related to, and helps to ensure, competitiveness.
+The Bank has supported in-house sports (football, badminton, yoga) and massages at work for a number of years.
 Pre-employment medical examinations, health checks, flu vaccinations and occupational medical care are health care services offered by IKB to its employees.
 Some of these services are voluntary and some arise from regulations relating to occupational health care.